painfulfingers/pain/README.md

-go to the mmaster branch
+go to the master branch